apache/spark/IMAGES.rst

 production image from the local sources.

-The image is primarily optimised for size of the final image, but also for speed of rebuilds - the 'airflow-build-image' segment uses the same technique as the CI jobs for pre-installing PIP dependencies.
+The image is primarily optimised for size of the final image, but also for speed of rebuilds - the 'airflow-build-image' segment uses the same technique as the CI jobs for pre-installing dependencies.
-It first pre-installs them from the right GitHub branch and only after that final airflow installation is done from either local sources or remote location (PIP or GitHub repository).
+It first pre-installs them from the right GitHub branch and only after that final airflow installation is done from either local sources or remote location (PyPI or GitHub repository).

 You can read more details about building, extending and customizing the PROD image in the `Latest documentation <https://airflow.apache.org/docs/docker-stack/index.html>`_

 CI image
 --------